Skip to content Skip to footer

 What Is the Role of Platelet-Rich Plasma (PRP) and Hyaluronic Acid Injections?

 PRP concentrates growth factors that stimulate tissue repair, while hyaluronic acid provides anti-inflammatory cushioning.
-Early studies report curvaturereduction of 10–15 percent and improved erectile parameters.
+Early studies report curvature reduction of 10–15 percent and improved erectile parameters.
 These off-label treatments are available in select Canadian clinics under research protocols.

 How Is Genetic and Molecular Research Shaping Future Treatments?